 Win with ADHD: Bex Taylor-Klaus

-Bex Taylor-Klaus, 19, has come a long way since her third-grade after-school drama class.
+Bex Taylor-Klaus, 19, has come a long way since their third-grade after-school drama class.
 Born and raised in Atlanta, Georgia, Taylor-Klaus now travels between Los Angeles and Vancouver to play roles on the hit TV shows Arrow, The Killing, and House of Lies.

 Working on two series at once is a natural fit for someone with ADHD, says Taylor-Klaus.
 “I have two jobs going at once, flying back and forth from LA to Vancouver.
 I am constantly working, playing two different characters.
 I love it.”